oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 used by the Issuer to generate the digests over the salts and the claim values.

-The hash algorithm identifier MUST be one of the following:

-- a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms]
+The hash algorithm identifier MUST be a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms].
-- a value defined in another specification and/or profile of this specification

 To promote interoperability, implementations MUST support the SHA-256 hash algorithm.